 CASE STUDY II: authentication of PRE-COLUMBIAN POTTERY

-In 2019, a ceramic artefact from Dominican Republic was studied to be authenticated.
-The analysed object (Figure 4) is a symmetrical shaped bottle about 60 cm high and it was presumably attributed to pre-Columbian people inhabiting the island before the European conquest in the late 15th century.
-Clay pottery was introduced in the Caribbean islands starting from Lesser Antilles up to Puerto Rico by the so called “early ceramic age” people around 500 BC.
-In Hispaniola, for reasons still unknown, ceramics production was introduced about one millennium later, even if older ceramics could be found as a consequence of inter-island transport as testified by exchange of heirlooms [37, 38].
-The assignation of this artefact to the Pre-Columbian period and relative populations could enrich the knowledge on stylistic and trade routes studies.
+In 2019, a ceramic artefact from the Dominican Republic was studied to be authenticated.
+The analysed object (Figure 4) is a symmetrical shaped bottle about 60 cm high, and it was attributed to the pre-Columbian population inhabiting the island before the European conquest in the late fifteenth century.
+Clay pottery was introduced to the Caribbean islands, from the Lesser Antilles to Puerto Rico, by people from the ‘early ceramic age’ around 500 BC.
+In Hispaniola, for reasons still unknown, ceramics production was introduced about one millennium later, although older ceramics have been found resulting from inter-island transport, as evidenced by the exchange of heirlooms [37], [38].
+The assignation of this artefact to the pre-Columbian period and related populations could enrich the knowledge and studies on stylistics and trade routes.